Welcome to Tanagram. This documentation helps you get the most out of it.

 What is Tanagram?#

-Tanagram generates and enforces rules in coding agents and code reviews.
-If you're a tech lead, founding engineer, or staff+ engineers, Tanagram enables you to scale your knowledge and influence and avoid repeating yourself.
+If you're a tech lead, founding engineer, or staff+ engineer, Tanagram lets you scale your knowledge and influence without repeating yourself in every PR comment, Slack thread, and onboarding session.

 Use Cases#